On the Equivalence Principle and a Unified Description of Gravitation and Electromagnetism: Newtonian Electromagnetism in the Language of Curved Spacetime

-Having presented what would have happened to GR in a hypothetical world where $m_g\neq m_i$, we can immediately draw a parallelism with electromagnetism in which the ``field charge'' is the electric charge $q$ of a particle instead of the gravitational mass $m_g$.
-To gain further insight into our problem and to convince ourselves that we are on the right path, let us translate Newtonian gravity in the language of curved spacetime (a la Cartan) \cite{tra, see} into Newtonian electromagnetism in the language of curved spacetime.
-The trajectory of a charged particle given in Newtonian electromagnetism by (i=1,2,3 and summation over repeated indices is implied.) \footnote{From now on we denote the inertial mass $m_i$ by $m$, whenever there is no confusion.}
+Having presented what would have happened to GR in a hypothetical world where $m_g\neq m_i$, we can immediately draw a parallelism with electromagnetism in which the {\em field charge} is the electric charge $q$ of a particle instead of the gravitational mass $m_g$.
+To gain further insight into our problem and to convince ourselves that we are on the right path, let us translate Newtonian gravity in the language of curved spacetime (a la Cartan) \cite{tra,see} into Newtonian electromagnetism in the language of curved spacetime.
+The trajectory of a charged particle in an electromagnetic field subject to the force

+is given in Newtonian electromagnetism by (i=1,2,3 and summation over repeated indices is implied.) \footnote{From now on we denote the inertial mass $m_i$ by $m$, whenever there is no confusion.}